timmywil/minimal/README.md

 minimal.js
 ================

-The #1 priority for minimal is ___FAST___.  #2 is ___small___ (currently 5kb minified).
+The #1 priority for minimal is ___FAST___.  #2 is ___small___ (currently 4.9kb minified without gzip).

 With these priorities in mind, users should have at least an intermediate understanding of javascript.  minimal will not keep you safe, but it will keep you speedy.

 ## Selector

 The minimal selector engine supports a limited set of selectors for the sake of performance.
-Because of this, it is the fastest selector engine around, but it does not support css3 selectors. (selector benchmarks available in the repo)
+Because of this, it is the fastest selector engine around, but it does not support css3 selectors. (benchmarks in the repo and on [jsperf](http://jsperf.com/qwery-vs-sizzle/11))

 Supported selector types, in order of performance, include: